kuiperzone/PupNet-Deploy/README.md

 ## Announcement 2024 ##
 I'd like to take a moment to thank recent contributors, but also say that I'm not in position to maintain this project on a timely basis.
 That doesn't mean that it's abandoned and I do, in fact, plan on making updates in the future, especially around AppImage.
-I've just go other commitments at the moment which take up a lot of my time.
+I've just got other commitments at the moment which take up a lot of my time.
 Thank you.
 Kuiper

 ## CONTENTS ##